draptik/draptik.github.com/source/_posts/2013-07-19-unit-testing-restful-services.markdown

 Test time is 2.6 sec.
 Not bad considering we are starting a web server, deploying our app, creating a client, running the test and shutting down the web server.

+Running this test from within IntelliJ takes: 0.009 sec...

 You can clone a copy of this project here: [https://github.com/draptik/angulardemorestful](https://github.com/draptik/angulardemorestful).